FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 for any changes before it will read anything currently held in memory.

-Let's get to parsing, 4 bytes wide means it is going to be a `u32`, in fact, all of the remaining values we have to parse are going to end up being `u32`s, so we can generalize this process in our `lib.rs` file.
+Let's get to parsing.
+4 bytes wide means it is going to be a `u32`, in fact, all of the remaining values we have to parse are going to end up being `u32`s, so we can generalize this process in our `lib.rs` file.